tytydraco/yessleep/out/Twisted_To_Perfection.md

 But then….

 I awoke.
 I was confused.
 How was I alive?
 I looked around to see where I was, but I was still down at the bottom floor.
 My wounds were gone, my arm didn’t hurt any-more.
 I stood up and looked around.
 I saw the thing still laying there, its blood already drying up on the floor and its corpse.
-I was trying to figure out what happened, but suddenly my body revolted against me.
-I began puking up some kind of dark liquid.
-I fell to my knees as more of that dark thing left my stomach trough my mouth.
-My whole body was shaking.
-I tried getting onto my legs, but I was to week.
-Then, I heard its voice.
+I was trying to figure out what happened, but then I heard a voice.

 “Welcome.
 Mortal.”